 As well as this backbone of fibre – the project then has to build the access points which deliver the services to people’s homes and businesses.
 This involves upgrading hundreds of exchange areas and creating the spider’s web of additional cable to connect local communities.

-In the main local services are delivered via green cabinets - Fibre to the Cabinet (FTTC).
+Local services are generally delivered via green cabinets - known as Fibre to the Cabinet (FTTC).

 The fibre is run from the exchange to your local green street cabinet.
 The broadband is then delivered over your existing copper phone lines using VDSL technology.
 It is capable of delivering download speeds of up to 80Mbps and upload speeds of up to 20Mbps depending on your distance from the cabinet.

 As part of the project we are building hundreds of additional cabinets across the region.
-Almost half of the cabinets are being built to provide service for customers who currently get their telecoms direct from the exchange (Exchange Only).
+Almost half of the cabinets are being built to provide service for customers who currently get their telecoms direct from the exchange (Exchange Only or EO).

 In addition to the FTTC technology there is also ‘Fibre to the Premise’ (FTTP) technology.
-It provides access to a service which can bring fibre fibre right to your front door.
+It provides access to a service which can bring fibre right to your front door.
 It is being used in some areas as part of the project.
 FTTP can deliver download speeds of up to 330Mbps.

 Ethernet, which can offer major cost and speed benefits for medium-sized or large businesses, will become much more widely available and offer a more affordable solution for businesses.